Aekras1a/RISCYpacker/README.md

 Process Hollowing Packer Only Using FileMapping
 (Does NOT use ReadProcessMemory,WriteProcessMemory, SetThreadContext, CreateRemoteThread)

-*Educational Purposes*
+*Educational/Training Purposes*

-Malware Analysis / Class Training / CTF
+(Malware Analysis / Class Training / CTF)